-For years, Daphne has done programs around dance—her passion—in communities she was often warned not to enter in Gainesville, FL; Atlanta, GA; and Washington, D.C.
+For years, Daphne has done programs around dance—her passion—in communities she was often warned not to enter.
+These communities included Gainesville, Florida; Atlanta, Georgia; and Washington, D.C.
 She has combined dance, leadership, mentorship and team building to try to impact lives, all under the name of Project Inspire.

 While in her second year of college, she also proceeded to create a scholarship program for her alma mater, providing personal donations for book scholarships for young ladies who participated in the auxiliary squad.
 As a high-achieving student, it was hard for her to get scholarships, and she also knew she had not been prepared for some of the social and academic challenges of navigating the college and career process.
 Daphne started the Daphne L. Charles Auxiliary Scholarship Program as an email-based program where young ladies would gain the tools necessary to navigate the college and career process while also receiving mentorship in areas that would help them to be successful.
 Book scholarships were funded mostly by Daphne’s personal donations.
 This program has evolved over the years and now serves three schools in the state of Florida.

 In May of 2013, Daphne officially registered Project Inspire as a nonprofit organization, hoping to expand the reach and capacity of what started out as an act of hope.
 Her hopes are that, in the future, Project Inspire will truly be a movement, spreading from community to community, creating sustainable connections between community members and the resources within their communities to improve the state of society and create endless possibilities for all youth and communities alike.